The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: Conclusions

 \section{Conclusions}

-The $^{6}$H spectrum was studied in this work in the $^2\text{H}(^8\text{He},{^4\text{He}})^{6}$H transfer reaction.
-The $^{6}$H state at 6.8 MeV is reliably identified in the data with the resonant cross-section $d\sigma/d\Omega_{\text{c.m.}}\simeq 190$ $\mu$b/sr in the $5^{\circ}<\theta_{\text{c.m.}}<16^{\circ}$ angular range.
-This state is consistent with the observations of Ref.\ \cite{Gurov:2007}.
-Also we find evidence of the 4.5 MeV state, which, according to systematics arguments, is a good candidate for the $^{6}$H ground state.
-We have found \emph{no evidence} of the 2.6 MeV state, which was reported in the early works on $^{6}$H \cite{Aleksandrov:1984,Belozyorov:1986}.
-The cross section limit $d\sigma/d\Omega_{\text{c.m.}} \lesssim 3$ $\mu$b/sr in the angular range $5^{\circ}<\theta_{\text{c.m.}}<20^{\circ}$ is set for the population of possible states with $E_T<3.5$ MeV.
-Also the existence of the $^{6}$H g.s.\ at 2.6 MeV is hardly consistent, due to the pairing energy argument, with observation of the $^{7}$H g.s.\ at 2.2 MeV \cite{Muzalevskii:2021}.
+The $^{6}$H spectrum was populated in this work in the $^2\text{H}(^8\text{He},{^4\text{He}})^{6}$H transfer reaction.
+The broad bump in the $^{6}$H MM spectrum at $E_T=4-8$ MeV is reliably identified in the data with the population cross section $d\sigma/d\Omega_{\text{c.m.}}\simeq 190^{+40}_{-80}$ $\mu$b/sr in the $5^{\circ}<\theta_{\text{c.m.}}<16^{\circ}$ angular range.
+This is reasonably large cross section, consistent with the resonant population mechanism.
+This bump can be interpreted as a broad ($\Gamma>5$ MeV) resonant state at $E_T=6.8(5)$ MeV.
+Actually this could be either a single state or a set of broad overlapping $p$-wave states, as expected from analogy with the known $^{4}$H spectrum.
+Observation of such a states(s) is consistent with the data of Ref.\ \cite{Gurov:2007}, concerning the lowest $^{6}$H state.

+We have found \emph{no evidence} of the $\approx 2.6-2.9$ MeV state in $^{6}$H, which was reported in the pioneering work \cite{Aleksandrov:1984} and has got support in \cite{Belozyorov:1986,Caamano:2008}.
+The cross section limit $d\sigma/d\Omega_{\text{c.m.}} \lesssim 5$ $\mu$b/sr is set for the population of possible states with $E_T<3.5$ MeV.
+Also the existence of the $^{6}$H g.s.\ at $\approx 2.6-2.9$ MeV is hardly consistent, due to the pairing energy argument, with the observation of the $^{7}$H g.s.\ at 2.2(5) MeV \cite{Muzalevskii:2021}.
+There is no sensible structural argument explaining why the population of the possible $\approx 2.6-2.9$ MeV ground state could be suppressed in a very ``simplistic'' $^2\text{H}(^8\text{He},{^4\text{He}})^{6}$H transfer reaction and not observed in our data, while the $^{6}$H spectrum at $E_T \gtrsim 3.5$ MeV is well populated.
+Therefore, we suggest that position of the $^{6}$H g.s.\ is not yet established, and discussion of this issue should be continued.

+The broad bump in the $^{6}$H MM spectrum at $E_T=4-8$ MeV can also be interpreted as overlap of two relatively narrow states.
+Such an interpretation of the experimental spectrum allows us to establish $E_T=4.5(3)$ MeV, as the \textit{low-energy limit} for the $^{6}$H ground state energy admissible by our data.
+According to the energy systematics and the paring energy arguments, resonance with such an energy is a good candidate for the $^{6}$H ground state.

+The low-energy limit of the $^{6}$H g.s.\ position, established as $E_T=4.5(3)$ MeV, confirms that the decay mechanism of the $^{7}$H g.s.\ (located at 2.2 MeV above the $^{3}$H+$4n$ threshold \cite{Muzalevskii:2021}) is the ``true'' (or simultaneous) $4n$ emission.
+Thus, the $^{7}$H is the first confirmed case of nucleus possessing this exclusive few-body dynamics of decay.

 The momentum distribution of the $^{3}$H decay fragments was reconstructed in the $^{6}$H rest frame.
 In this work the theoretical studies of the four-body sequential $^{6}$H$\, \rightarrow \, ^5$H(g.s.)+$n \, \rightarrow \,^3$H+$3n$ decays were performed for the first time.
 Within the assumption of the $^{6}$H sequential decay we have found that our data provide evidence that an extremely strong ``dineutron-type'' correlation is realized in the decay of the $^{5}$H ground state.
 More accurate measurements are needed for more solid conclusions.
 However, a potentially powerful approach for extracting information about the nuclear decay dynamics is already illustrated in our work.